Ideology of the Chinese Communist Party: Socialist market economy

-The term "socialism with Chinese characteristics" was added to the General Program of the party's constitution at the 12th National Congress, without a definition of the term.
+The term "socialism with Chinese characteristics" was added to the CCP's constitution at the 12th National Congress, without a definition of the term.
 At the 13th National Congress, held in 1987, Zhao Ziyang, the CCP General Secretary, claimed that socialism with Chinese characteristics was the "integration of the fundamental tenets of Marxism with the modernization drive in China" and was "scientific socialism rooted in the realities of present-day China".
 By this time the CCP believed that China was in the primary stage of socialism, and therefore needed market relations to develop into a socialist society.
 Two years earlier, Su had tried to internationalize the term "primary stage of socialism" by claiming that socialism contained three different production phases.
 China was currently in the first phase, while the Soviet Union and the remaining Eastern Bloc countries were in the second phase.
 Because China was in the primary stage of socialism, Zhao argued that in "[China] for a long time to come, we shall develop various sectors of the economy, always ensuring the dominant position of the public sector".
 Further, some individuals should be allowed to become rich "before the objective of common prosperity [pure communism] is achieved".
 Lastly, during the primary stage of socialism, planning would no longer be the primary means of organization of the economy.
 Upon hearing this remark, Chen Yun, a cautious reformer and the second-most powerful politician in China, walked out of the meeting.

 Both Chen Yun and Deng supported the formation of a private market.
 At the 8th National Congress, Chen first proposed an economy where the socialist sector would be dominant, with the private economy in a secondary role.
 He believed that by following the "Ten Major Relationships", an article by Mao on how to proceed with socialist construction, the CCP could remain on the socialist road while also supporting private property.
 Chen Yun conceived of the bird-cage theory, where the bird represents the free market and the cage represents a central plan.
 Chen proposed that a balance should be found between "setting the bird free" and choking the bird with a central plan that was too restrictive.